Social Interactions Models with Latent Structures: Large Sample Theory

 where $\lambda$ is a tuning parameter and we recommend setting $\lambda=\frac{1}{4}\log(\log n)/n$, in accordance with \citet*[Section 2.5]{su2016identifying}.
 Let where $K_{\max}\geq K_0$ is a pre-specified integer.
-The following proposition justifies the use of the IC. \begin{proposition} Suppose conditions in Proposition \ref{prop:first_step_npl} hold, if $K_{\max}\geq K_0$ and $\lambda + (n\lambda)^{-1}\to 0$ as $n\to\infty$, then $P\big(\widehat{K}=K_0\big) \to 1$. \end{proposition} Proposition \ref{prop:K-selection} shows that the true number of groups can be consistently estimated, thereby we close the loop of estimation and inference.
-In Figure \ref{fig:summary-procedure}, we recap the building blocks of of estimation, model selection, and inference when $K_0$ is unknown.
+The following proposition justifies the use of the IC. \begin{proposition} Suppose conditions in Proposition \ref{prop:first_step_npl} hold, if $K_{\max}\geq K_0$ and $\lambda + (n\lambda)^{-1}\to 0$ as $n\to\infty$, then $\Pr\big(\widehat{K}=K_0\big) \to 1$. \end{proposition} Proposition \ref{prop:K-selection} shows that the true number of clusters can be consistently estimated, thus closing the loop of estimation and inference.
+In Figure \ref{fig:summary-procedure}, we recap the building blocks of estimation, model selection, and inference when $K_0$ is unknown.
 This scheme makes the implementation feasible with real data. \afterpage{

 }